+- DC Trip.
 Grade 8 students complete their study of contemporary history with a trip to Washington, D.C.
-Having studied the meaning behind all of the national monuments, students make presentations, explore questions, and appreciate the heritage of their nation.

-Beginning in the fourth grade, students are paired up with younger students to serve as Reading and Math Buddies.
-The older students learn about strategies that will help learning and introduce these to their buddies during the time they spend together each week reading, interacting and making lasting friendships.
+- Student-to-Student Learning.
+Beginning in the fourth grade, students are paired up with younger students to serve as Reading and Math Buddies and Shepherds for arrival and dismissal.
+The older students learn about leadership and compassion, and they introduce these to their buddies during the time they spend together each week reading, interacting and making lasting friendships.